``Where

 penitential season, St. Andrew's Day often has the celebratory

-In Scotland, where St. Andrew's Day is a national holiday, traditional
+In Scotland, of which St. Andrew is patron, this feast is a national

 Tatties, and some dolled-up shortbread: